dhconnelly/parents/README.md

 ## Status

 Essentially complete.
 All the example programs compile and run correctly.
-There are closures and recursion and cons lists in user space.
+There are closures and recursion and cons lists in user space and garbage collection.

 Possible future work: